Mohitsinghparmarg/DevSpark/README.md

                })

 - Order of the routes matters a lot
-- Install Postman app and make a workspace/collectio > test API call
-- Write logic to handle GET, POST, PATCH, DELETE API Calls and test them on Postman
+- logic to handle GET, POST, PATCH, DELETE API Calls and test them on Postman

             const express = require("express");
             const app = express();